Release neck tension: What to do when the neck is tense?

 As soon as you bend your cervical spine, great forces act on your neck.
 And the further you lower your head, the greater the strain.
 Looking at your cell phone adds another 13 kilograms to the general head weight of between four and six kilograms.
 In the meantime, the so-called cell phone neck is already showing in the skeleton of many people - especially in the young population under 30.
 Scientists have already discovered a bony spine below the skull.
 This arises in order to withstand the greater strain on the neck muscles.

-This fact makes it clear that looking at displays all the time is unnatural for the body.
+This fact makes it clear: Constantly looking at displays is unnatural for the body.
 The shoulder and neck muscles are permanently strained.
-Accordingly, even young people can suffer from unpleasant neck pain if the time spent looking at the display is above average.
+According to this, even young people can suffer from unpleasant neck pain if the time spent looking at the display is above average.

 What to do when the cell phone is part of your daily work routine and you can't avoid looking at it all the time?
 There are some tips and tricks on how to stay away from the typical symptoms of cell phone neck: